Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Broader justification for Fisher randomization test

-Theorem \ref{thm:null_broader_monotone_control}(b) presents a stronger conclusion than (a), but with stronger condition on the test statistic.
-Specifically, for any $\bm{\delta} \in \mathbb{R}^n$, if the bounded null $H_{\vecle\bm{\delta}}$ holds (i.e., $\bm{\tau} \vecle \bm{\delta}$), then Theorem \ref{thm:null_broader_monotone_control}(b) implies that the randomization $p$-value $ p_{\bm{Z}, \bm{\delta}} \ge p_{\bm{Z}, \bm{\tau}} $ and is thus stochastically larger than or equal to $\Unif[0,1]$.
-More importantly, Theorem \ref{thm:null_broader_monotone_control}(b) is useful for constructing confidence sets for the true treatment effect $\bm{\tau}$.
-In principle, one could invert randomization tests for all possible sharp null hypotheses $H_{\bm{\delta}}$'s to get confidence sets for the true treatment effect $\bm{\tau}$.
-However, enumerating all possible sharp null hypotheses is generally computationally intractable, except in the cases of binary or discrete outcomes \citep[see][]{Rigdon:2015aa}.
-For discrete outcomes where enumeration is possible, Theorem \ref{thm:null_broader_monotone_control}(b) can help reduce the number of enumerations \citep{Li:2016tw}.

-For general outcomes, Theorem \ref{thm:null_broader_monotone_control}(b) can help provide meaningful confidence sets for $\bm{\tau}$ under practical computational constraints.
+Theorem \ref{thm:null_broader_monotone_control}(b) says all hypothesis in the ``shadow'' of a rejected hypothesis are also rejected.
+For general outcomes, Theorem \ref{thm:null_broader_monotone_control}(b) helps provide meaningful confidence sets for $\bm{\tau}$ under practical computational constraints.
 For any $\alpha \in (0,1)$, the $1-\alpha$ confidence set for $\bm{\tau}$ by inverting randomization tests has the following equivalent forms:

-Our confidence set consists of all points $\bm{\delta}$ not in the ``shadow'' of any given hypothesis that can be rejected.
-Therefore, for any vector $\bm{\delta}$ with a corresponding randomization $p$-value less than or equal to $\alpha$, the $1-\alpha$ confidence set \eqref{eq:ci_both} must be a subset of $\{\bm{\eta}: \bm{\eta} \vecle \bm{\delta}, \bm{\eta} \in \mathbb{R}^n \}^c$, a set in which no element is uniformly bounded by $\bm{\delta}$.
+Our confidence set consists of all points $\bm{\eta}$ not in the ``shadow'' of any given hypothesis that can be rejected.
+Therefore, for any vector $\bm{\delta}$ with a corresponding randomization $p$-value less than or equal to $\alpha$, the $1-\alpha$ confidence set \eqref{eq:ci_both} must be a subset of $\{\bm{\eta}: \bm{\eta} \vecle \bm{\delta}, \bm{\eta} \in \mathbb{R}^n \}^\c$, a set in which no element is uniformly bounded by $\bm{\delta}$.